 Computers and Printing

 Computer stations and printers are available at all University Library locations.
 Software varies, contact the location's service desk for details.

 Mini projectors can be checked-out for in-library use at the Arlington Campus and Mercer Libraries.

-Media Services (Gateway Library 2nd floor) provides access to VHS/DVD multi-regional player stations on the first floor, and audio stations, including cassette and LP players, on the second floor.
+Media Services in Fenwick Library provides access to blu-ray and VHS/DVD multi-regional player stations on the first floor, and audio stations, including cassette and LP players, on the second floor.
 The Arlington Campus and Mercer Libraries have VHS/DVD stations.

-Gateway Library also has a Collaboration Station with a large screen media:scape, allowing up to four computers quick access to the large screen.
+Gateway Library has a Collaboration Station with a large screen media:scape, allowing up to four computers quick access to the large screen.
 The space is available through the group study room reservation system.